gijsdanoe/gevpro/README.md

 These requirements are: consisting of only words that are in the CELEX database;
 consisting of exactly 17 syllables and having the haiku structure of 5-7-5 syllables.
-If a tweet meets the requirements, the program prints it in haiku form and automatically tweets the haiku on the Twitter account 'HaikuPerOngeluk'.
+If a tweet meets the requirements, the program prints it in haiku form and automatically tweets the haiku on the Twitter account 'HaikuPerOngeluk' along with the name of the user of the tweet.
 If a tweet does not meet the requirements, the program randomly picks another tweet, until a tweet is found that does.
-The program repeats this process every 86400 seconds, so every day.
-To keep the program running while exiting the shell, use the commands '$ nohup python3 acc_haiku.py &' and '$ exit'.
-To stop the program from running, look up its process number with the command '$ ps -x' (for example 123) and then do '$ kill 123'.

 ### Logboek ###
 Wanneer:    Hoelang:    Wat:                                                        Wie:
 07-3-2018   2 uur       Team en repository Bitbucket aanmaken en lokaal klonen      Jan, Thomas, Gijs, Inge 12-3-2018   1 uur       Overleggen over functies                                    Jan, Thomas, Gijs, Inge 12-3-2018   1 uur       main() schrijven en tokenize() toevoegen                    Inge 12-3-2018   1,5 uur     main() schrijven                                            Jan en Inge